privacybydesign/irma-documentation/docs/randomblind.md

 This page explains how to enable this feature and later how this guarantee is upheld cryptographically.
 The primary use case of this feature is online voting, where voting secrecy plays a vital role.
-Since it is easier to explain by example, we'll use this use case as a practical example throughout this document.
+In the last section, we will explain how randomblind attributes can be used in digital elections.

 ## API